FraLotito/neat-control/README.md

 This is a brief tutorial to solve some classical control theory problems from the OpenAI Gym environment using the NEAT algorithm.

 ## Background

 ### NEAT
 NEAT (Neuro-Evolution of Augmenting Topologies) is a popular neuroevolution algorithm, one of the few such algorithms that evolves the architectures of its networks in addition to the weights.
 For more information, see this research paper: http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf.
 A python implementation of NEAT is available with the package python-neat.

 ### OpenAI Gym
+The Gym library is a collection of test problems — environments — that you can use to work out your reinforcement learning algorithms, these environments have a shared interface, allowing you to write general algorithms.
+It supports teaching agents everything from walking to playing games like Pong or Pinball.

+It makes no assumptions about the structure of your agent, and is compatible with any numerical computation library.

 ## Environments
 ### CartPole-v1